What's new in Firefox Developer Edition?

 - Use these examples to understand how to implement a devtools add-on.

-This section lists resources which aren't maintained by Mozilla's developer tools team, but which are widely used by web developers.
+This section lists resources which are not currently maintained by Mozilla's developer tools team, but which are widely used by web developers.
 We've included a few Firefox add-ons in this list, but for the complete list see the “Web Development” category on addons.mozilla.org.

 - DOM Inspector